DataSounds/datasounds.github.io/content/pages/about/welcome.md

 can be music too.

-If you want to taste our Demo, based on Chlorophyll-a time series based on satellite MODIS, access our domain: [ocean.DataSounds.org](http://ocean.datasounds.org)
+If you want to taste our Demo, based on Chlorophyll-a time series from satellite MODIS, access: [ocean.DataSounds.org](http://ocean.datasounds.org)

-Have a nice Scientific enjoyment!
+Have a nice Scientific *Sound display*!